Bookmark this page to keep informed of the latest news, as well as upcoming meetings and conferences.

-The ATMIA Europe Members of the Month for September 2019.......
-ALL our members in Italy!
+The ATMIA Europe Members of the Month for November 2019 is.......
+Scotia Security Group!

-This is ATMIA Europe's most important Committee.
-If you want to be part of it, please contact Ron Delnevo at firstname.lastname@example.org.
+This is an important Committee.
+If you are an IAD and want to be part of it, please contact Ron Delnevo at email@example.com.

 Below you will find a discussion on changes to LINKs UK interchange rules.